Vonage/vonage-video-js-api-network-test/sample/README.md

 Make a copy of the /sample/src/js/configSample.js file, saving it to sample/src/js/config.js.
 Edit the properties in that file:

-* `applicationId` -- The application ID corresponding to the Vonage Video API project the app uses.
+* `applicationId` -- The application ID corresponding to the Vonage Video API application the app uses.

 * `sessionId` -- A test session ID.